beeware/Python-Apple-support/README.rst

 This is a meta-package for building a version of Python that can be embedded into an iOS project.

-It works by downloading, patching, and building a fat binary static libffi.a and libPython.a, and packaging them both in iOS Framework format.
+It works by downloading, patching, and building a fat binary OpenSSL and Python, and packaging them both in iOS Framework format.

 The ``site-packages`` has the `Rubicon Objective-C`_ library pre-installed.
 This library enables you to have direct access to the iOS system libraries